 When these types of extraction methods are used, coconut oil gets to retain all of its health-promoting properties, including its intrinsic phytonutrients (i.e. lactones) that give it a distinctive coconut aroma and flavor.

 But not all people like the natural aroma and flavor of virgin coconut oil like I do.
-If you happen to be one of those who wants only the health benefits but not the natural coconut odor, you can go with RD coconut oil.
+If you happen to be one of those who wants only the health benefits but not the natural coconut odor, you can choose RBD coconut oil.

 RD stands for "refined and deodorized".
 This type of coconut oil is made through a refining process that runs at 220 °F (or 104 °C).
 They make it to meet the demand of those who dislike coconut odor but yet still want to reap coconut oil's benefits.